Coronavirus Update: Two More Residents Test Positive - The Franklin Reporter & Advocate

 Coronavirus Update: Two More Residents Test Positive

-The number of township residents who have tested positive for the coronavirus has increased by two, the township Office of Emergency Management reported July 9.
+The number of Franklin Township residents who have tested positive for the coronavirus increased by two, the township Office of Emergency Management reported on July 14.

-There are now 1,316 Franklin residents who have tested positive for the virus since mid-March, OEM reported.
+That makes 1,334 the number of township residents who have tested positive since mid-March.

-The number of Franklin residents whose deaths have been attributed to the virus holds steady at 131, OEM reported.
+There were no new township resident deaths attributed to the virus, OEM reported.
+The number of deaths stays steady at 132.

 Note: These are the latest reported numbers for positive test results and deaths, as of the date indicated.
 These numbers may change, due to periodic inaccuracies in the reporting method.
 The Franklin Reporter & Advocate has no opportunity to check these numbers in real time.

-The samples are being collected in partnership with Interfaith Urgent Care and the State of New Jersey Governor’s Office.

-The COVID-19 and Antibody Testing is free and open to all.
-Identification and insurance information are requested, but not required.
-Visit fbcsomerset.com to register.

-New sampling times at the joint Somerset-Hunterdon drive-through testing facility at Raritan Valley Community College in Branchburg have not yet been announced.
+Samples for coronavirus tests will be collected from 10 a.m. to 1 p.m.
+July 16 at the joint Somerset-Hunterdon drive-through testing facility at Raritan Valley Community College in Branchburg.

-To be tested, you must make an appointment, be a resident of Somerset or Hunterdon county aged 5 years or older, must have symptoms of the disease and identification.
+To be tested, you must make an appointment, be a resident of Somerset County aged 5 years or older, must have symptoms of the disease and identification.
 Doctor’s prescriptions are no longer needed to be tested.

-Residents can make an appointment by visiting https://somerset-hunterdon.adlabscovidtest.com where they will complete a registration form.
-Residents without access to a computer can call (908) 237-7150.
+Appointments can be scheduled online at https://somerset-hunterdon.adlabscovidtest.com.
+Residents who do not have computer access, or who would like to schedule an appointment for children age five to 18 years old, can call the COVID-19 testing information line at 908-203-6014, Monday through Friday, from 9 a.m. to 1 p.m., not including holidays.

+Somerset County residents who do not have an appointment will be turned away.

 The township OEM says that the best way to protect yourself and your family from this coronavirus and other diseases is to follow simple daily health precautions: